If you're thinking about becoming pregnant, talk to both your OB-GYN and your gastroenterologist.

 Does Crohn's Disease Affect Conception?

-The drug methotrexate is deadly to fetuses and newborn babies.
-If a man is taking methotrexate for Crohn's disease, he should stop taking it for three months before attempting conception.
+The drug methotrexate is deadly to unborn babies and newborns.
+If a man is taking methotrexate for Crohn's disease, it is advised that they should stop taking it for 3 months before attempting conception.
 Women with Crohn's disease should avoid methotrexate before getting pregnant and while pregnant.
 If you are taking methotrexate after giving birth, you should not breastfeed.

 How Does Crohn's Disease Affect Pregnancy?

 For some people, pregnancy has a positive effect on Crohn's disease.
 Pregnancy can lessen the symptoms.
 This is probably because pregnancy itself causes a suppression of the immune system.
 That happens so the body won't reject the baby.